 Though it may sound like a sweet dish, in reality, it is mostly served as a savory item.
 When served as a breakfast dish, it is cooked with onion sambola and a mix of spices.
 When the rice is cooked with honey and bananas, it makes a lovely sweet dish.
 Even if you are not a big fan of coconut cream, you must give kiribath a try when in Colombo.

 If you walk through the local Sri Lankan market, chances are that you will see food stalls serving wood apple.
 Native to Sri Lanka, wood apple is a Southeast Asian fruit that is the size of a de-husked coconut.
 Since it has a pungent aroma, it I almost impossible to miss.

 The inside of the shell has a dark brown paste that resembles a tamarind pulp and fermented raisins.
 The fruit is consumed by the locals on a regular basis as it aids digestion and has a large number of health benefits.
 Few food stalls also prepare a wood apple smoothie/juice with jaggery and water.

 Another thing native to Sinhalese cooking is the predominant use of cardamom and curry leaves.
-Since most of the spices are grown within the island, they are bursting with flavour and can turn any bland dish into a highly appetising meal.
-Every household in Sri Lanka has their own unique way of preparing a dish.
+Since most of the spices are grown within the island, they are bursting with flavor and can turn any bland dish into a highly appetising meal.
+Every household in Sri Lanka has its own unique way of preparing a dish.
 For example, rice and curry prepared in the Southern province will taste completely different from that prepared in the East.

 Have you been to Sri Lanka lately and tried some dishes apart from the ones mentioned in this blog?
 We would really appreciate it if you could let our readers know.